Completing your 2022 Whole Herd Test for Irish Johne’s Control Programme

 - Beef breeding herd – These animals (aged two years or more) should be included in the testing.

 - Beef non-breeding unit – This does not apply to cull cows.
 Only non-breeding beef animals such as bullocks can be exempted from testing.
-To seek exemption, complete the Exemption Form (Non-breeding Cattle) on this AHI webpage, get your veterinary practitioner to sign the form and return it to AHI.
+To seek exemption, complete the Exemption Form (Non-breeding Cattle) here, get your veterinary practitioner to sign the form and return it to AHI.

-Dead animals – complete the Exemption Form (Cattle that Left Herd) on this AHI webpage, then submit it to AHI.
+- Dead animals – complete the Exemption Form (Cattle that Left Herd) here, then submit it to AHI.

 For further information, contact: